Do you have a child with special needs? Do you know a person who cannot care for themselves? Miramon Law can help.

 The process for an interdiction is:

-Once we get this information, we prepare the court paperwork.
+- Once we get this information, we prepare the court paperwork.
 A hearing at the courthouse is held.
 The proposed interdict has an attorney appointed to represent their interests.
-That attorney will go and meet with the proposed interdict and review any medical records.
+That attorney will meet with the proposed interdict and review any medical records.

 Special Needs Trust:

-If you want to leave money to a person who has special needs, you would need to set up a special needs trust as to not knock that person off of any government assistance they are receiving.
+If you want to leave money to a person who has special needs, you need to set up a special needs trust as to not jeopardize that person receiving any of their government assistance.

-Once a person with special needs turns 18, they will need to go through the process of an interdiction.
+Once a person with special needs turns 18, the process of an interdiction is necessary.
 This process is described above.
-Once the interdiction has been completed, a special needs trust can be set up with the interdict’s money.
+Once the interdiction has been completed, a special needs trust can be set up with the interdict’s assets.